 Once there were 2 visionary men, who in 1981 looked out over a piece of flat land in Djursland in East Jutland.
 Within themselves they saw a summer land filled with happy and playful guests.
-Today Djurs Sommerland is Scandinavia's largest Summerland and an amusement park with international prestige and recognition.
+Today Djurs Sommerland is Scandinavia's largest Summerland and an amusement park of international prestige and recognition.

 Success from the very beginning

 Many people probably laughed when Ole B. Nielsen and Børge Godsk Jensen came up with the idea of an activity park in Djursland in 1981.

-At that time the concept of a Summerland was far from established among the general population.
-However, Ole B. Nielsen and Børge Godsk Jensen sensed that something was about to happen.
-Danes were increasingly demanding a wider selection of holiday and leisure activities.
+At that time the concept of a summerland was far from established among the general population.
+However, Ole B. Nielsen and Børge Godsk Jensen had a feeling that something was about to change.
+Danes were increasingly demanding a wider selection of holiday- and leisure activities.
 At the same time, East Jutland was experiencing an increasing flow of tourists, and they lacked an option for days when the weather was not good enough for bringing time to the beach.
 They were lacking a place, where the entire family could enjoy fun experiences together.

 Opening season exceeded all expectations

 The two friends initiated their search for a suitable piece of land for a such activity park.
 Their dream was a place in the southern part of Djursland but this wasn't feasible.
 This made them choose an area in Nimtofte in the middle of Djursland.
 This location would later reveal itself to be the perfect fit for Djurs Sommerland's future development with its focus on new rides and expansion.

 "The interest was overwhelming.
-At the time the concept of entertainment by keeping active was a ground-breaking idea.
-Activities such as archery, rowing in small boats and obstacle courses characterized the offer.
+At the time, the notion of getting entertained from exercising an activity was quite ground-breaking.
+Activities such as archery, rowing in small boats and obstacle courses characterised, what Djurs Sommerland had to offer.
 In popular terms: no pain, no gain.
 This was the driving concept for Djurs Sommerland throughout the 1980s," explains CEO, Henrik B. Nielsen.